MaimaiHub/aws-load-balancer-autoscaling/aws-load-balancer-autoscaling/README.md

 ## Architecture

+This architecture demonstrates a scalable web application deployed on AWS.
+Traffic from the Internet is routed through an Application Load Balancer (ALB), which forwards requests to EC2 instances managed by an Auto Scaling Group.

 ![Architecture](architecture.png)

 ## AWS Services Used

-Amazon EC2
+- Amazon EC2
-Application Load Balancer
+- Application Load Balancer
-Target Group
+- Target Group
-Auto Scaling Group
+- Auto Scaling Group

 ## Architecture Flow